riganti/dotvvm/src/AutoUI/README.md

 When your view model class is decorated with data annotation attributes, you can auto-generate GridView columns.

-DotVVM AutoUI brings the `auto:GridViewColumns` control, it is a special grid column which get's replaced by a separate column for each property.
+DotVVM AutoUI brings the `auto:GridViewColumns` control, it is a special grid column which gets replaced by a separate column for each property.
 It can be used with the built-in `dot:GridView`, and also with the `GridView`s in DotVVM component packages

 ```html